 Sad to hear that evening turndown service have been suspended for now.
 The complimentary selection of minibar is also available upon request.
-The photos were taken during my pre-COVID stay.
 Bedroom slippers were placed by the side of the bed.
 A box of chocolates and decaffeinated black tea, TWG Midnight Hour was specially prepared for enjoyment before turning in.

 Breakfast at Racines

-Ordering via the online menu is straightforward and the breakfast menu selection is actually quite decent.
+Ordering via the online menu is seamless and the breakfast menu selection is actually quite decent.
 Head down early to avoid the crowd especially on weekends.

 Say Hello to the AmBEARssadors!

 A clever idea to use the social distancing AmBEARssadors around the hotel’s lobby, instead of the usual ‘X’ or ‘Reserved’ signage.